BlindTesters/BlindTester/README.md

 Where `GENERATOR` is the name of the generator that target a test system.

-*At this time, only Jest is implemented in BlindTester*
+*At this time, only a generator for Jest is implemented in BlindTester*

 #### Generate some tests for Jest